Discover the world around you. Use scientific analytical tools to identify patterns, make predictions, and answer questions.

 Edit in 3D

-Create 3D features from scratch, import 3D models, or symbolize 2D feature attributes in 3D.
+Create 3D features from scratch, import 3D models, or symbolise 2D feature attributes in 3D.
 Switch between 2D and 3D as you create and edit features.

-ArcGIS Pro provides tools specifically for analyzing 3D data including surface analysis, line-of-sight and visibility analysis, and geometric relationships between three-dimensional features.
+ArcGIS Pro provides tools specifically for analysing 3D data including surface analysis, line-of-sight and visibility analysis, and geometric relationships between three-dimensional features.

 Connecting & Sharing

 Connect your work with the world.
 Integrate with a wide variety of web services and share your maps on the web, mobile apps, and social media.

 ArcGIS Online gives you a platform to share your work.
 You can share your maps, data, and custom tools and tasks privately with your organisation or publicly with the world.